What is a topical map?

 7 Assemble the final graph

 All nodes and edges are assembled into the final graph output.
-The structure is designed to be graph-ready — directly importable into Neo4j, D3.js, or any graph database.
+The structure is graph-ready — directly importable into Neo4j, D3.js, or any graph database.

 "Nodes": [ { "Id": "...", "Label": "...", ... } ],